 Working with a circular saw will require you to protect yourself.
 The blade of the saw is too sharp, and if the blade isn’t installed properly, it can cause a horrible accident.

 Wear a pair of heavy gloves and thick shoes to protect your hand and legs from getting injured by the blade.
 Also, don’t forget to put on your goggles and a dust mask to protect your entire face from brick flyaways.

 Step 2: Set The Blade

 After you prepare yourself, prepare the circular saw machine for the cut.
-Grab the diamond masonry blade for circular saw and swap it with the previous blade.
+Grab the diamond masonry blade for a circular saw and swap it with the previous blade.

 It’s really important that you use a good quality blade to make the cutting results refined and precise.
 Generally, diamond blades come with tiny particles of diamonds coated in the edges, which makes them glide easily through heavy-duty materials like stone and brick.

 If possible, opt for diamond blades that are specially made for cutting bricks.

 Now, it’s time to create the cutting outline over the brick.
 Even if the brick needs to be cut straight, consider marking it for the most accurate and precise results.
 Get your chalk and scale, measure the brick, and mark.

 Once the blade is set correctly, and the outline is complete, plug the machine into the power source.
 If the brick hasn’t been used yet, then you can simply cut it over the cutting table.